 For security reasons the two scripts are actually executed seperately with the stack transferred, but that's an implementation detail we can omit. ↩︎

 Historically, there was no such thing as a standard transaction and the scriptPubKey could indeed be arbitrary.
 Then Bitcoin decided to implement some restrictions and introduced standard transactions where the P2SH redeem scripts were also checked if they're standard or not.
-In 2014, this was relaxed allowing redeem script to be arbitrary (there are still some limits though). ↩︎
+In 2014, this was relaxed allowing redeem script to be any script (there are still some limits). ↩︎